cobelu/Long-EZ/I/md/16_CONTROL SYSTEM.md

 The conduit sticks out 1 or 2 inches in front of the instrument panel.
 Get two 10-ft lengths of 3/32-diameter 7 x 19 aircraft control cable and swage an AN100-4 thimble and 18-2-G sleeve on one end and bolt to the inside of CS15 as shown.

 ### Note: If you will install the high performance rudders then use 1/16"-diameter cable and replace the CS-15 rudder belcrank with an AN210-2A pulley.
 This removes the need for the slot in the firewall to allow the rudder cable verticle movement due to the belcrank.
 Install a Nylaflow  conduit thru the firewall for the rudder cable.
-See chapter 20 for a description of the compression spring that must be installed between the rudder pedal and the rudder cable to allow braking
+See chapter 20 page 30 for a description of the compression spring that must be installed between the rudder pedal and the rudder cable to allow braking

 ![Rudder Cables](../images/16/16_10.png) Figure 16-11: Rudder cable tube